|Date Palm Information||Medjool Date Palms For Landscaping||Buy Medjool Date Palm Offshoots in California|

 Dates are classified as soft, semi-dry, and dry.
 The Honey Jewel date is very soft at the fully ripe tamar stage.

-We have fresh Honey Jewel dates available each year at their tamar stage of ripening when they are fully ripe and soft at the end of September.
+We have fresh Honey Jewel dates available each year at their tamar stage of ripening when they are fully ripe and soft.

-We will begin taking orders for this year's Honey JewelTM date crop on August 25.
+We begin harvesting for our Honey JewelTM date crop in late August each year.

 Halawi dates (also known as Halawy) are a very sweet soft date variety of medium size with wonderful caramel-honey like flavor.
 The halawi date palm variety originated in Mesopotamia and has been propagated by off-shoots for millenia.
 The name halawi actually means "sweet" in Arabic.
 In some cultures, the halawi date is eaten at the khalal stage when it has become yellow and is still crunchy like an apple.
 The flavor at this khalal stage is less sweet and very different.
 If allowed to ripen further, the halawi date will next enter the rutab stage where it begins to turn a beautiful golden-amber color as it softens and becomes very sweet and delicious.